The Role of Tougaloo in the Civil Rights Movement

 Community Service at Tougaloo College

-The Office of Student Persistence and Academic Success (OSPAS) acts as a liaison and facilitator for service opportunities between the Tougaloo College community, non-profit service organizations in the Jackson metropolitan area and various home communities serving Tougaloo College.
+The Student Academic Success Center (SACS) acts as a liaison and facilitator for service opportunities between the Tougaloo College community, non-profit service organizations in the Jackson metropolitan area and various home communities serving Tougaloo College.
 The staff will assist students looking for opportunities to volunteer in organizations which match their interest or career goals.
-The OSPAS encourages all members of the college community to engage in community service projects.
+The SACS encourages all members of the college community to engage in community service projects.

 Community service has its roots deeply embedded in the foundation of Tougaloo College.
 Service provides students the opportunity to use their gifts and talents to help those in need and to support local non-profit organizations.
 Additionally, community service is an integral part of students’ learning experience, contributing to their intellectual, social, and spiritual growth and development as well as providing a framework for students’ roles as members of both local and global communities.